Want a better mortgage?

 There are over a 100 financial institutions in Ontario offering mortgages.
 They compete with banks by issuing mortgages to people that the banks reject and secondly, competing on price.

 Most of these Lenders, although well known and established in the finance industry don’t have high street store fronts and deal directly with Brokers to save on administrative and advertising costs.
 The Brokers are effectively the store front for the Lenders.
 This is how non-bank lenders reduce costs, stay competitive and are usually able to offer better rates.
-Why pay more at the bank?

 Why A Large Mortgage Brokerage Beats A Small Mortgage Brokerage: